mbecker20/komodo/bin/cli/README.md

 # Monitor CLI

-Monitor CLI is a command line tool to sync monitor resources and execute file defined procedures.
+Monitor CLI is a tool to sync monitor resources and execute file defined procedures.

 ## Usage